Tournament Registration Software

 Parent and child signups

-Parents can register child profiles for scholastic events without breaking account ownership or beneficiary selection.
+Parents can register child profiles for scholastic events without losing track of who owns and pays for each account.

 Event-day handoff